Some Things to Consider When Creating a Reviews Question

 If you are using your own template, start by creating your review questions in the Question Bank.
 Creating your review questions in the Question Bank will create a seamless process when creating your template.

 - When considering private questions: Private questions are only visible to the admin and the reviewee’s manager.
 Employees will not have visibility into submitted private questions in their review packets.
-Make sure that you have the correct visibility setting for your review questions to ensure that your employees have the correct visibility into reviews submitted for them.
+Make sure that you have the correct visibility setting for your review questions to ensure that your employees have the proper visibility into reviews submitted for them.

 - When considering response types: Make sure that your response type pertains to how you want to phrase your question.
 You will not be able to go back and edit your response type or the content of the response type.
 Double checking that you have the correct response type will cut down on duplicative work in the future as well.